NC HIV Public Health Collaborative SWG

 - Combine novel biomarkers including trial phylogenics with HIV surveillance activities to better detect and intervene on HIV transmission hotspots

 - Foster collaborative, cross-institutional research

 - Carry mentoring of young investigators, strategic planning, and milestone evaluation

 Heidi Swygard, MD

-Dr. Heidi Swygard is a Clinical Associate Professor at University of North Carolina’s School of Medicine, a consultant for the NC Department of Health and Human Services HIV/STD Care branch, and Director of the UNC CFAR NC HIV Prevention Scientific Working Group.
+Dr. Heidi Swygard is a Clinical Associate Professor at University of North Carolina’s School of Medicine, a consultant for the NC Department of Health and Human Services HIV/STD Care branch, and Director of the UNC CFAR NC HIV Public Health Collaborative Scientific Working Group.
 She has worked closely with the state and UNC CFAR to develop data use agreements, policies and procedures to facilitate HIV prevention research and implementation of evidence-based interventions.
-As the director of the NC HIV Prevention SWG, she is working on developing and translating HIV phylogeny work into practicable public health interventions for HIV network tracing and partner notification and testing.
+As the director of the NC HIV Public Health Collaborative SWG, she is working on developing and translating HIV phylogeny work into practicable public health interventions for HIV network tracing and partner notification and testing.

 For inquiries, please contact Prema Menezes